tashigg/message-queue/README.md

 ```
 #### Run fuzzing commands
 note:
 you'll probably want to build the appropriate corpuses by starting at small max sizes ƒor a short amount of time,
 then move up by powers of two until you reach the size you want to leave off at.
 This helps the fuzzer build a more compact corpus which leads to greater fuzzing efficiency (and that multiplies out over a long period of time)

+You can find the reference for the dictionary format in the libFuzzer documentation: https://llvm.org/docs/LibFuzzer.html#dictionaries

 ```sh
 # running fuzz on the `trie` target (from the project root).